Frequently Asked Questions

 • Luggage identification

-Securely attach the Masters Club luggage tags you received in the mail to each piece of luggage you are checking.
+• Securely fasten the Masters Club luggage tags you receive by mail to each checked bag.
 We also recommend enclosing within your luggage a business card, as this may help the airline identify your bag if the outer tag is detached in transit.
 Lost or damaged luggage is the sole responsibility of the airline.

 Luggage